JohnnyAstrom/Wordle-Fullstack/README.md

 - Option to play with only unique letters
 - Option to play with timer to track how fast you solve the word
 - Server-side word generation and feedback to prevent cheating
 - Filterable and sortable highscore list with pagination
+- Highscores stored in MongoDB Atlas
 - Fully responsive layout for mobile and desktop
 - Live deployment using [Render](https://wordle-fullstack-app.onrender.com/)